AnkitKhatri55555/language-translation/README.md

 14. To view the coverage details, From application root, open coverage directory (`cd coverage`) and run `python -m SimpleHTTPServer` and visit `localhost:8000` on your browser.

-15. To set up backup of this application on deployment, refer to the `backup` directory.
+15. To set up a backup of this application on deployment, refer to the `backup` directory.